nathanmathewv/CreditCardFraudDetection/README.md

-# CreditCardFraudDetection
+# Weather Classiication
-A Machine Learning Model to predict if a credit card has had fraudulent transactions.
+A Machine Learning Model to predict weather given many features of weather conditions.